Best Electric Golf Trolleys 2025

 The technology in its title translates to a trolley that will follow you around the course.
 It’s great fun at first of course but if you’re looking for a real hands-free experience then it might just be a gamechanger.
 In terms of reliability we found it to be reliable, with the cart always ending up by our ball.

-We were equally impressed with the Q Follow’s stability too.
-It features a retractable stabilizer in the shape of two smaller wheels that helps keep the cart upright at all times.
-The fact that it’s deployed automatically when you’re unfolding the cart is a bonus.
+The stability here is very impressive, helped immensely by the retractable stabilizer in the shape of two smaller wheels that help keep your cart upright at all times.
+It deploys automatically when you're unfolding the cart as well, which is a nice, well thought out feature.

 - Read our full Stewart Golf Q Follow Electric Trolley Review